TobCap/walkast/README.md

 ToDo (someday)
 --------------

--   Get information of type name of each Node
+-   Get information of type name of each node
 -   Analyze context and identify an environment where a function is called
--   Check if expression is reducable
+-   Check if an expression is reducable